h0mbre/h0mbre.github.io/_posts/2020-04-18-HEVD_Integer_Overflow_32bit.md

 With the benefit of the comments I made in IDA, we can kind of see how this works.
 I've annotated where everything is after stepping through in WinDBG.

 The first thing we notice here is that `ebx` gets loaded with the length of our input buffer in `DeviceIoControl` when we do this operation here: `move ebx, [ebp+Size]`.
 This is kind of obvious, but I hadn't really given it much thought before.
-We allocate an input buffer in our code, usually its a character or byte array, and then we usually satisfy the `DWORD nInBufferSize` parameter by doing something like `sizeof(input_buffer)` because we actually want it to be accurate.
+We allocate an input buffer in our code, usually its a character or byte array, and then we usually satisfy the `DWORD nInBufferSize` parameter by doing something like `sizeof(input_buffer)` or `sizeof(input_buffer) - 1` because we actually want it to be accurate.
 Later, we might actually lie a little bit here.

 Now that `ebx` is the length of our input buffer, we see that it gets `+4` added to it and then loaded into to `eax`.
 If we had an input buffer of `0x7FC`, adding `0x4` to it would make it `0x800`.
 A really important thing to note here is that we've essentially created a new length variable in `eax` and kept our old one in `ebx` intact.
 In this case, `eax` would be `0x800` and `ebx` would still hold `0x7FC`.